-Partner Reinsurance On a worldwide basis through its principal wholly-owned subsidiaries, including Partner Reinsurance Company Ltd., Partner Reinsurance Europe SE and Partner Reinsurance Company of the U.S. Reinsured risks include, but are not limited to, property, casualty, motor, agriculture, aviation/space, catastrophe, credit/surety, engineering, energy, marine, specialty property, specialty casualty, multiline and other lines, mortality, longevity and health and alternative risk products.
+Partner Reinsurance Ompany Ltd., Partner Reinsurance Europe SE and Partner Reinsurance Company of the U.S. Reinsured risks include, but are not limited to, property, casualty, motor, agriculture, aviation/space, catastrophe, credit/surety, engineering, energy, marine, specialty property, specialty casualty, multiline and other lines, mortality, longevity and health and alternative risk products.
 PartnerRe s alternative risk products include weather and credit protection to financial, industrial and service companies on a worldwide basis.
 For additional information on PartnerRe and its business, including how to obtain the documents that PartnerRe has filed with the SEC, see the section of this proxy statement titled Where You Can Find More Information.